 Removing chlorine from tap water

 So how do you get the chlorine out of your drinking water?
-It starts with filtering your water right at the faucet using a carbon-based water filter or filtration system.
+It starts with filtering your water right at the faucet using a carbon-based water filter system.

 Activated carbon filters effectively remove many chemicals and gases, and in some cases can be effective in protecting against harmful microorganisms.
 In addition to improving water quality by removing chlorine, activated carbon can also remove disagreeable tastes and odors from tap water.
 A few carbon filter systems have been certified for the removal of lead, asbestos, volatile organic compounds (VOCs), cysts and coliform.

 The ability of an activated carbon filter to remove chlorine by-products depends on the type of carbon and amount used, the design of the filter and the rate of water flow, how long the filter has been in use, the types of impurities the filter has previously removed and water conditions.
 There are two types of carbon filter systems, granular activated carbon and solid block carbon.